UAZ Jaguar

 The UAZ-3907 Jaguar (officially UAZ-3907 Ягуар Jaguar) is an amphibious 4x4 created in the Ulyanovsk Automobile Plant (UAZ), in 1976–1990, based on the components of the UAZ-469 4x4.
-The Jaguar remained a prototype and was not commercially produced.
+The vehicle was not commercially produced.

 History

 Design of an amphibious vehicle was started by designers of the Ulyanovsk Automobile Plant in 1976.
 A total of 14 were made in addition to the 1989 prototype.
-Cars have been successfully tested and adapted for weapons.
+Cars were successfully tested and adapted for weapons.
 During testing the vehicle travelled on the Volga from Ulyanovsk to Astrakhan and back.
-However, in 1991, after losing prospective military orders following the fall of the Soviet Union the Ulyanovsk Automobile Plant on its own initiative, stopped preparing to produce an amphibious vehicle.
+However, in 1991, after losing prospective military orders following the fall of the Soviet Union, the Ulyanovsk Automobile Plant stopped preparations.